Subject to change. Last updated May 11, 2023.

 Will TAF offer bus transportation to camp?

-TAF will offer our traditional bus transportation options, as well as a new return bus service.
+TAF will offer our traditional bus transportation options.
 More details can be found on our Transportation page.

 Can my child fly into Fort Wayne International Airport (FWA) and be transported to camp from there?